Bossiaea arenicola: Description

 Bossiaea arenicola is a shrub or tree that typically grows to a height of up to about 8 m.
 The leaves are elliptic to more or less round, 8–15 mm long and 17–15 mm wide on a petiole 1–2 mm long with brown stipules about 1 mm long at the base.
 The flowers are borne on short side shoots on a pedicel 1–5 mm long with a single bract 1–1.5 mm long.
 The sepals are 4–5 mm and joined at the base forming a tube with the two upper lobes triangular 1.5–2.0 mm long and the lower three lobes 1.3–2 mm long.
 The standard petal is yellow, up to 13 mm long, the wings 1–2 mm long and the keel pale greenish yellow and about the same length as the standard.
-Flowering occurs from April to June and the fruit is a oblong to elliptic pod about 20 mm long.
+Flowering occurs from April to June and the fruit is an oblong to elliptic pod about 20 mm long.